 On the back of a podium finish in the 2016 Sydney International Piano Competition, Chinese virtuoso Moye Chen joins the MSO for Franz Liszt’s Piano Concerto No.1 – a now renowned piece that was over 20 years in the making!

-Completing the program is Composer in Residence Carl Vine’s extraordinary energetic and colorful Concerto for Orchestra.
+Completing the program is Composer in Residence Carl Vine’s extraordinary energetic and colourful Concerto for Orchestra.

-Pre-concert talk: Join MSO Director of Artistic Planning, Ronald Vermeulen for a post-concert conversation inside Hamer Hall.
+Join MSO second violinist, Andrew Hall, for a pre-concert conversation inside Hamer Hall.